gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 - `derivatives_calculator.get_coeff_deriv_patch_2()` returns the coefficient $`a^i_{N^L,N^R}`$;
 - `derivatives_calculator.get_function_coefficients(function_1, function_2)` returns the coefficient $`c^i_{N^L,N^R}`$
  (or $`c^i_{N^L_{reduc},N^R_{reduc}}`$ for approximation).
+- `derivatives_calculator.get_derivatives_coefficients(deriv_1, deriv_2)` is similar to `derivatives_calculator.get_function_coefficients(function_1, function_2)` but is recommended to compute the cross-derivatives in a 2D case.
+This class is also used for 2D cases where we need to compute the corner cross-derivatives.
+We apply the same method as for first derivatives but with first derivatives instead of function values.
+The difference in this operator is the change of sign of the first derivatives on patch 2 if the orientations of the patches of interface desagree.

 If we want to apply the exact formula, we need to sum these coefficients,